4 min reading

 Now, let’s look at how the operator Total Network Cost is affected by only two parameters: Gateway Radio Performance and Reliability.
 A typical LoRaWAN® network cost for a mid-size city of 1.25 million people such as Calgary, Canada, is provided below in the table below.

-The data provided in the table is a good approximation of a real-life network performance and cost by an operator with focus on optimizing the overall network cost.
-Anyone who would like to adjust any of the parameters or data can download the XLS from TEKTELIC website for their own use.
+The data provided in the table is a good approximation of real-life network performance and cost by an operator with a focus on optimizing the overall network cost.
+Anyone who would like to adjust any of the parameters or data can download the XLS from the TEKTELIC website for their own use.

 Table 1: Typical Simplified LoRaWAN Network Cost Numbers

-The yearly cost to operate a LoRaWAN® network for a city similar size and density to Calgary, the total cost is estimated $1.38 million as provided in the Table 1.
+The yearly cost to operate a LoRaWAN® network for a city similar size and density to Calgary, the total cost is estimated at $1.38 million as provided in Table 1.
 Here we assumed all deployed Gateways meet the telecom Carrier Grade performance previously discussed in this paper.
 In particular, we assumed the LoRaWAN Gateway Radio performance is not degraded because of its suboptimal Receiver or Transmitter sensitivity, linearity, or other impairments.
 We also assumed the collocated wireless systems do not interfere with the LoRaWAN Receive signals and the LoRaWAN Gateways are reliable and do not require additional site visits other than a typical maintenance visit every 24 months.

 It is worth noting the LoRaWAN Gateway cost as a percentage of the site cost is only 3.3% on a yearly basis when amortized over 7 years.
-For some LoRaWAN network this number can be even a bit less, but it rarely exceeds 10%.
-In other words, the Operating Cost of a LoRaWAN network is highly dependent at the quality and reliability of the deployed LoRaWAN Gateways, but the is not that sensitive to the actual cost or the LoRaWAN Gateways itself as it represents a small percentage of the LoRaWAN network cost.
+For some LoRaWAN network, this number can be even a bit less, but it rarely exceeds 10%.
+In other words, the Operating Cost of a LoRaWAN network is highly dependent at the quality and reliability of the deployed LoRaWAN Gateways, but the is not that sensitive to the actual cost or the LoRaWAN Gateways themselves as it represents a small percentage of the LoRaWAN network cost.

 Indeed, the amortized LoRaWAN Gateway cost is very low compared to the total LoRaWAN network cost, even if it is amortized over 5 years instead of 7 years.
-However, the total LoRaWAN network cost is highly dependent at the LoRaWAN Gateways Radio performance and their reliability.
+However, the total LoRaWAN network cost is highly dependent on the LoRaWAN Gateways Radio performance and their reliability.